xyjigsaw/ACM-IEEE-arXiv-Spider/README.md

 # ACM-IEEE-arXiv Info Spider

-The project is part of my graduation design which aims to crawl structured information of papers in ACM, IEEE and arXiv digital library.
+The project is part of my graduation design which aims to crawl structured information of papers from ACM, IEEE and arXiv digital library.

 **Keywords**: Python, Scrapy, MySQL, Papers